miberr/Mockster/docs/docs/api/internet.md

 |:---------|:---------|
 `userName`|`User Name`

 Returns a user name.
-For example: `Ansel44`.
+All user related properties use the same first and lastname as a base.
+For example: `Ted42`.

 Return datatype: **string**

+## Related endpoints

+To create other user data you can use the [🧍🏻 Persons](./persons) endpoint.